 STUDENT ATTENDANCE POLICY

-Students succeed in school if they attend regularly.
+Attendance is a parent/guardian and student’s responsibility.
+Students succeed in school if they attend school daily and on time.
 It is essential that students attend school on a consistent basis to ensure continuity of instruction.
 Therefore, for your child to participate in reward or incentive activities that celebrate attendance, the following criteria must be met:

 - Students are expected to enter the building at 8 am.